What a day!

 At registration, we were each given a nice hoodie and name badge:

-I apologize in advance for the quality of the photos in today’s entry – something weird happened to my camera yesterday and pictures turned out kind of otherworldly for whatever reason.
+I apologize in advance for the quality of the photos in today’s entry – something weird happened to my camera yesterday so the pictures turned out kind of otherworldly for whatever reason.
 Maybe the cold finally got to my camera or something.
+Once again, it is incredibly cold here, and my poor continental-U.S.-piece-of-technology simply isn’t used to such extreme temperatures.
 But I digress…

 Each conference attendee and exhibitor alike had to fill out a registration form in order to receive his or her name badge.
-The registration form asked what village I was from; I had to get clarification on whether I should enter “Harrisonburg, Virginia” or “Barrow” as my village.
+The registration form asked what village I was from, so I had to get clarification on whether I should enter “Harrisonburg, Virginia” or “Barrow” as my village.
+We were already off to an interesting start.

 Luckily, as the first exhibitor that showed up, I had my pick of the tables, so I picked the one that would draw the most attention and was most centrally located and directly in front of the large window that had a gorgeous view of the vast snowy tundra and horizon where twilight would appear a few hours later.